deeeelin/IG_MESSAGE_ANALYZER/README.md

 Before you begin, ensure you have met the following requirements:

-* You have a machine that is able to execute python
+* You have a machine that is able to execute python3
 * You have installed all python extensions in requirements.txt
 * You have read the instructions for using IG Message Analyzer